Performance Reporting Requirements

 - How much of an increase in visitor flow or membership did your organization experience as a result of the project?

-- In the case of grants whose purpose was to affect a number of other institutions, include in the report a complete list of participants and appropriate statistical profiles that show the impact of the project by geographical region (if possible), kind of institution, and level and type of participant.
+- In the case of awards whose purpose was to affect a number of other institutions, include in the report a complete list of participants and appropriate statistical profiles that show the impact of the project by geographical region (if possible), kind of institution, and level and type of participant.

 - Was the project evaluated?
 If so, briefly describe how it was evaluated and by whom.